-DIGEST-MD5 The DIGEST-MD5 mechanism authenticates clients by comparing a hashed value sent by the client with a hash of the user's password.
-However, because the mechanism must read user passwords, all users wishing to be authenticated through DIGEST-MD5 must have clear text passwords in the directory.

-GSSAPI GSSAPI is available on the Solaris Operating System only.
-The General present its credentials to the Kerberos system, which in turn validates the user's identity to Directory Server.
+- DIGEST-MD5 The DIGEST-MD5 mechanism authenticates clients by comparing a hashed value sent by the client with a hash of the user's password.
+However, because the mechanism must read user passwords, all users wishing to be authenticated through DIGEST-MD5 must have clear text passwords in the directory. - GSSAPIGSSAPI is available on the Solaris Operating System only.
+The General Security Services API (GSSAPI) allows Directory Server to interact with the Kerberos V5 security system to identify a user.
+The client application must present its credentials to the Kerberos system, which in turn validates the user's identity to Directory Server.